kam3nev/hpc_thoughts/content/posts/falsesharing.md

 * `0x404048 = 0b0...010000000100000001 001000`
 * `0x40404c = 0b0...010000000100000001 001100`

-Since all bits except the offset bits are identical, `a.x` and `a.y` are in the same cache line.
+Since all bits except the offset bits are identical, `a.x` and `a.y` are in the same cache line -- the one beginning on `0x404040`.
 Before going in to the theory about what happens when we execute our code, let's use a feature from `perf` called ["cache-2-cache"](https://joemario.github.io/blog/2016/09/01/c2c-blog/), or "c2c" for short.

 > **REMARK**: Running `perf` in this mode seems to require more than user rights, so I'm running it locally on my Intel Core i7-4700HQ.